 I advise labeling or placing an ID tag on all bags including lunch bags.
 And don't forget to label water bottles.
 Kids on the go are prone to losing track of things that aren't attached at birth.
 These items are not cheap to replace!
 Etsy has an amazing selection of ID tags that can be personalized.
-This adorable tag comes with a tassel - perfect for girls.
-These are a little more masculine.
+These come in a variety of colors.
 I love these mini tags for lunch bags.
 Someone with a brilliant mind invented these personalized bands for cups and water bottles!
 Lastly, these waterproof stickers are perfect for labeling many of your portable possessions!

 I hope these tips help you survive and THRIVE in the life of a gluten free student.
 Don't give up!